-The reason why is the AK-74 not as popular as the AK-47 lies in the fact that the world’s most famous assault rifle is often mistaken for AK-74.
+The reason why is the AK-74 not as popular as the AK-47 is because the world’s most famous assault rifle is often mistaken for AK-74.
 Actually, you’re far more likely to come across an AK-74 than an AK-47.
 The AK-47 is now quite rare as it’s been out of serial production for a long time.
-Let’s go to see what is standing between two assault rifles in head-2-head comparison, AK-74 vs AK-47.
+Let’s see what is standing between two assault rifles in head-2-head comparison, AK-74 vs. AK-47.

 AK-74 is a modernized version of the AK-47

-Kinda speaks for itself.
-And this is without mentioning thousands, millions of AKs given by the USSR to anyone who expressed anti-American views, lost, found, captured in fights and thus spread all across the globe, among all guerrilla fighters, 3d world militaries, gangs, etc. Not to mention jury-rigged AKs, made by terrorists virtually in their car workshops, Chinese copies, copies of other gun manufacturers.
+It kind of speaks for itself.
+And this is without mentioning thousands, millions of AKs given by the USSR to anyone who expressed anti-American views, lost, found, captured in fights, and thus spread all across the globe, among all guerrilla fighters, third-world militaries, gangs, etc. Not to mention jury-rigged AKs, made by terrorists virtually in their car workshops, Chinese copies, copies of other gun manufacturers.

 Design and production of AK-74

-So you can guess where did all the AK/AKM from the Soviet Army go: into the arsenals to be used in the time of need (total war and lack of other weapons), and as “gifts” to other countries which supported USSR and did need help.
+You can guess where all the AK/AKM from the Soviet Army go: into the arsenals to be used in the time of need (total war and lack of other weapons) and as “gifts” to other countries that supported USSR and did need help.

-So AK-74 assault rifle came to the “third world weapons market” relatively late, in much smaller numbers, and the market sector for cheap as hell but a reliable weapon was already taken by millions of AKs.
-Why bother and change to a more complicated, more advanced AK-74, when good old 7.62 works just as well?
+So AK-74 assault rifle came to the “third world weapons market” relatively late, in much smaller numbers, and millions of AKs already took the market sector for cheap as hell, but a reliable weapon.
+Why bother and change to a more complicated, more advanced AK-74 when good old 7.62 works just as well?

 Somali pirates and worldwide terrorists

-Somalian pirates and Taliban terrorists, unlike American gun fans, can’t just go and buy a new gun because they like it/it is better.
+Unlike American gun fans, Somalian pirates and Taliban terrorists can’t just go and buy a new gun because they like it/it is better.
 They use what they have in their possession, AK and 7,62×39, not AK-74 and 5,45×39.
 As an addition, you have good ammo compatibility: 7,62×39 is also used by RPD/RPK machine guns, SKS carabine, a whole lot of older Soviet weapons.

-Can’t say that these guys (even some 3d world militaries) have sufficient enough logistics to support three different calibers at once (5,45 for “newer” stuff, 7,62 for “older” stuff and there are also 7,62x54R for machine guns and rifles).
+I can’t say that these guys (even some third-world militaries) have sufficient enough logistics to support three different calibers at once (5,45 for “newer” stuff, 7,62 for “older” stuff, and there are also 7,62x54R for machine guns and rifles).
 From this point of view, it is always better to choose the most widely used gun and caliber, so you won’t be that idiot in a war zone who ran out of ammo for his unique gun, which no one else has.

 The AK-47 and the derivatives fire the 7.62x39mm round.
 The kinetic energy of this round is around 2100 Joules at initial speeds of 730m/s upwards.
 With a more powerful charge, a reworking of the barrel, and a special bullet, energies of up to 3300 Joules are possible with longer barrels.